ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-End users or network administrators leveraging DNS services that perform filtering may wish to receive more explanatory information about such a filtering to resolve problems with the filter -- for example to contact the DNS service administrator to allowlist a DNS domain that was erroneously filtered or to understand the reason a particular domain was filtered.
+End users or network administrators leveraging DNS services that perform filtering may wish to receive more explanatory information about such a filtering to resolve problems with the filter -- for example, to contact the DNS service administrator to allowlist a DNS domain that was erroneously filtered or to understand the reason a particular domain was filtered.
 With that information, they can choose to use another network, open a trouble ticket with the DNS service administrator to